 So what matters in UPSC IAS preparation is not the quantity (volume) of materials one had gone through, but the quality of learning and revision done.
 Besides, aspirants should develop personalized strategies knowing their strengths and weaknesses, as general strategies might not work in individual cases.

 As books in physical form are an indispensable prerequisite for IAS preparation, candidates should not worry spending a few bucks on the necessary books for UPSC exams.
-In-fact from the very beginning aspirants should keep aside a sum of around 5000-10,000 entirely for basic books, magazines and newspapers.
+In-fact from the very beginning aspirants should keep aside a sum of around Rs.
+5000-10,000 entirely for basic books, magazines and newspapers.
 But what are the essential books for IAS preparation?
+Don’t worry.
+We shall help.

 Two versions of candidates can be observed if we keenly analyze the book buying habit of aspirants.
 The first group are extremely reluctant to spend on books, though they are happy to spend thousands on coaching classes (without any use), drinks, latest gadgets or parties.